PaulHennessee/a3/readme.txt

 2   10/30/2021  9       Worked more on Part 2B: Server communication, Carousel Component + Carousel Card Component
 2   10/31/2021  11      Worked on Part 2B
 2   11/2/2021   13      Got 2B working for the most part.
+1   11/4/2021   14      got searchComponent and carousel to a passable point, started tracklist.

 Total Time: